haskell-gi/haskell-gi/README.md

 * Type conversions.
 * Conecting callbacks to signals.
 * Reference counting for GObjects.
-* Automatic conversion between G(S)List arguments and Haskell lists.
+* Automatic conversion between array arguments and Haskell types.

 See `test/testGtk.hs` for a working usage example.